gen-cy/gency/_posts/2019-12-08-first-post-explanation.md

 ## TL;DR

-Long story short, I wanted to post a picture on Instagram, so that I could tag @BackdoorLA.
+Long story short, I wanted to post a picture on Instagram, so that I could tag [@BackdoorLA](https://www.instagram.com/backdoorla/?hl=en).
 I wanted to take a picture that was lowkey K-Pop related to subtly expose my love to Epik High, so I chose to sit under the Korean heart symbol at The Source.
 I wanted my followers to realize that I use social media, and that I’m not dead, which is another reason why I posted.

+<small> there will be more post explanations to come, please bear with me. </small>